 - German poet Heinrich Heine used to be Harry Heine before he converted to Christianity.

 - Subud, a "spiritual movement" that started in Indonesia in the 1920s and gained a following in America in The Sixties, advises its members to change their first names if they feel it doesn't reflect their inner self.
 This was really just a carryover from Indonesian culture, where people will sometimes change their name following an illness or misfortune, to signify a new beginning.
-Notable Subud members who did this were Byrds leader Roger McGuinn (formerly Jim McGuinn) and comedian/writer/singer/voice actor Lorenzo Music (originally Jerry Music).
+Notable Subud members who did this were Byrds leader Roger McGuinn (formerly Jim McGuinn), comedian/writer/singer/voice actor Lorenzo Music (originally Jerry Music) and actor/musician Hamilton Camp (previously Bob Camp).

 - Western and Central European princesses who married into the House of Romanov had to become members of the Russian Orthodox Church and that usually entailed changing their name, partly because of the limited number of given names officially recognized by the Orthodox Church.
 However, princess Sophie of Anhalt-Zerbst did not choose the existing Russian form of her name (Sofya) when she married the heir to the Russian throne, but instead became Katherine (Yekaterina), later Empress Catherine II (the Great).